Production

 Scene 1 (7 pm).
 Guests direct some of their dialogue about Gatsby's shady past to the viewer.
 The viewer may inspect the store receipt and book with uncut pages.

 Scene 2 (8 pm).
 The conductor taps and points his baton directly at the viewer and says: “This song is for you” before the orchestra begins playing a fox trot.
-With an MR headset/glasses, the viewer sees a digital hand give the conductor a thumbs-up or another acknowledgement.
-The viewer may read Gatsby’s boyhood inscription in Hopalong Cassidy book, and
+If wearing an MR headset/glasses, the viewer sees a digital hand give the conductor a thumbs-up or another acknowledgement.
+The viewer may read Gatsby’s boyhood inscription in the Hopalong Cassidy book, and inspect Gatsby’s war medal and Oxford University photo.

 Scene 5 (4 am).
 The blues singer directs her song “Downhearted Blues” to the viewer as Klipspringer plays the song on the library piano.
 The viewer may read Gatsby's telegram to Daisy.